 Both of these flooring types, laminate and vinyl, are great in their own way.
 The similarities make them interchangeable in most conversations, but the differences, as you see, are quite unique.
 Choosing the best flooring type is going to boil down to what room you are considering having it installed, and what style you are looking to install.

 Additionally, your geographic location is going to determine how fast and how costly a flooring installation would cost.
-For that reason, you may want to get a quote from one of your local flooring experts using the form below:
+For that reason, you may want to get a quote from one of your local flooring experts using the button below: